 Beti Krao is a two-panel man’s hip cloth worn as everyday dress and for some ceremonies.
 The motif is called manu, meaning chicken, an animal that holds great importance in traditional communities.

 With the rooster’s pre-dawn call, the community is awakened, and so, like this humble early rising creature, so should the people wake for a hard day’s work.
 Chickens are also required for ceremonies as well as providing food for daily life.

 The textile’s deep red is from the bark of the root of Morinda citrifolia.
 Such depth of color requires at least 30 applications on well-oiled threads, which can take up to six months to achieve.

-The center, where the two sections are sewn together contain bands of small full ikat patterning with smaller strips of color and partial ikat patterning on either side of these bands.
-The number of full ikat patterning bands is 4, 6 or 8 depend on the status and age of the man wearing the textile, the more bands the higher the age and status.
+The center, where the two sections are sewn together, contains bands of small full ikat patterning with smaller strips of color and partial ikat patterning on either side of these bands.
+The number of full ikat patterning bands total 4, 6 or 8, depending on the status and age of the wearer; the more bands, the higher the age and status.

 Warp ikat, two panels stitched together, open fringe, commercial cotton, natural dyes.
 Ikat tied, dyed and woven in Malaka, Timor, 2020.
 Size 216 x 121 cm / 85 x 47.5 in

 With questions or for assistance, please contact. email@example.com, stating the product name and its SKU (listed under the price).
 Shipping is free, but customs duty and sales tax levied by the destination country will not be added.
 Any customs duty and sales tax will be payable by the customer.
 All sales are final and no returns will be accepted.